 Free Online Content

-- The Ultimate Black Box Posted in: Entries, Ethics, Industry View, Magazine Articles, Robotics - Developers face a conundrum when launching software that must be equipped to make a moral judgment.
-Algorithms are being programmed to make consequential decisions ...
+- The Ultimate Black Box Posted in: Ethics, Industry View, Magazine Articles, Robotics, Social Implications of Technology - Developers face a conundrum when launching software that must be equipped to make a moral judgment.
+Algorithms are being programmed to make consequential decisions… ...
 Read More

-- Defending Against Opaque Algorithmic Meddling in Free Elections Posted in: Editorial & Opinion, Entries, Magazine Articles, Privacy & Security, Societal Impact - As social media serves to transform free speech the world over, a pervasive infiltration of the information highway is underway ...
+- Defending Against Opaque Algorithmic Meddling in Free Elections Posted in: Editorial & Opinion, Magazine Articles, Privacy & Security, Social Implications of Technology, Societal Impact - As social media serves to transform free speech the world over, a pervasive infiltration of the information highway is underway… ...
 Read More

-- Mundane Is the New Radical Posted in: Editorial & Opinion, Entries, Environment, Human Impacts, Magazine Articles, Societal Impact - The increasing number of dam projects deployed in developing countries over the last two decades that perform poorly illustrate a disconnect between planners, stakeholders, and ...
+- Mundane Is the New Radical Posted in: Editorial & Opinion, Environment, Human Impacts, Magazine Articles, Social Implications of Technology, Societal Impact - The increasing number of dam projects deployed in developing countries over the last two decades that perform poorly illustrate a disconnect between planners, stakeholders, and… ...
 Read More

-- That Dragon, Cancer Posted in: Entries, Human Impacts, Leading Edge, Magazine Articles, Societal Impact - Thank You for Playing explores the very personal experiences of a family battling cancer, and the beauty and hope that can be found ...
+- That Dragon, Cancer Posted in: Human Impacts, Leading Edge, Magazine Articles, Social Implications of Technology, Societal Impact - Thank You for Playing explores the very personal experiences of a family battling cancer, and the beauty and hope that can be found… ...
 Read More

-- Publish or Impoverish Posted in: Editorial & Opinion, Entries, Magazine Articles, Societal Impact - It can be glibly asserted that technology makes accomplishing various activities easier.
-But it is not always obvious for whom it makes it easier to accomplish ...
+- Publish or Impoverish Posted in: Editorial & Opinion, Magazine Articles, Social Implications of Technology, Societal Impact - It can be glibly asserted that technology makes accomplishing various activities easier.
+But it is not always obvious for whom it makes it easier to accomplish… ...
 Read More

 Operationalizing SSIT's 5 Pillars - Pillar 4: Societal Impact of Technology